adityaaap/Trajectory-Planning-using-Image-Data/README.md

 ## Documentation

-For detailed documentation on the project, including explanations of the SINDy model, data collection process, and training procedure, please refer to the [Documentation](https://github.com/Samorange1/SINDy/blob/main/Project%20Report.pdf) file.
+For detailed documentation on the project, including explanations of the SINDy model, data collection process, and training procedure, please refer to the [Project Report](https://github.com/Samorange1/SINDy/blob/main/Project%20Report.pdf) file.

 ## Acknowledgments